frontenddogma/web-development-glossary/manuscript/w.md

 Web typography
 : The use of fonts on the World Wide Web.
 When HTML was first created, font faces and styles were controlled exclusively by the settings of each web browser.
 There was no mechanism for individual web pages to control font display until Netscape introduced the `font` element in 1995, which was then standardized in HTML&nbsp;3.2.
 However, the font specified had to be installed on the user’s computer or a fallback font, such as a browser’s default sans-serif or monospace font, would be used.
 The CSS&nbsp;2 specification attempted to improve the font selection process by adding font matching, synthesis, and download.
 These techniques did not gain much use, and were removed in CSS&nbsp;2.1.
 However, Internet Explorer added support for the font downloading feature in version 4.0, released in 1997, which was later included in the CSS&nbsp;3 fonts module, and has since been implemented in Safari&nbsp;3.1, Opera&nbsp;10, and Firefox 3.5.
 This has subsequently increased interest in web typography, as well as the usage of web fonts.&nbsp;[†](#w-web-typography)

+Web Vitals
+: A set of metrics suggested important for a great user experience on the Web.
+The Web Vitals initiative was started in 2020 by Google.
+The “Core Web Vitals” include Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS). ℹ︎&nbsp;[web.dev/vitals](https://web.dev/vitals/)

 Web worker
 : A JavaScript script executed from an HTML page that runs in the background, independently of scripts that may also have been executed from the same HTML page.
 The World Wide Web Consortium (W3C) and the WHATWG envision web workers as long-running scripts that are not interrupted by scripts that respond to clicks or other user interactions.
 Keeping such workers from being interrupted by user activities allows web pages to remain responsive at the same time as they are running long tasks in the background.&nbsp;[†](#w-web-worker) ℹ︎&nbsp;[is.gd/A546Cx](https://html.spec.whatwg.org/multipage/workers.html)